CognizantOpenSource/maqs-java/docs/JMAQS_1/webservice/WebServiceUtilities.md

 [DeserializeJson](#DeserializeJson)

 ## CreateEntity
-Creates a HTTP entity with a content message string and a content type.
+Creates an HTTP entity with a content message string and a content type.
 ```java
 HttpEntity newEntity = new StringEntity(contentMessage, contentType);
 return newEntity;